-Factbox - Suspects linked to the Paris, Brussels attacks
+FACTBOX - Suspects linked to the Paris, Brussels attacks

 Like Abdeslam, he was charged with "terrorist murder" over the Paris attacks.
 Investigators have told local media they believe Choukri, Belkaid and Saleh Abdeslam planned Paris-style shooting attacks at the same time as the Brussels bombings.

+* Herve B.M., 26, Rwandan.
+Arrested together with Osama Krayem on April 8 and suspected of aiding Krayem and Abrini.

+* Smail F., born in 1984, and Ibrahim F., born in 1988.
+Charged with participation in the activities of a terrorist group on April 11 for links with the rental of a property in the Brussels district of Etterbeek thought to have been used as a safe house ahead of the Brussels bombings.

 * Mehdi Nemmouche, French, killed four people in an attack on the Jewish Museum in Brussels on May 24, 2014 after spending 2013 fighting in Syria.
-Caught in Marseille and extradited, he is now in Bruges high-security prison, as is Salah Abdeslam, who is fighting extradition to France over the Paris attacks.
+Caught in Marseille and extradited he is now in Bruges awaiting trial.
+It is generally seen as the first in the series of attacks in Europe linked to Islamic State.

-(Reporting by Robin Emmott and Philip Blenkinsop; Editing by Alastair Macdonald and Gareth Jones)
+(Compiled by Alastair Macdonald, Robin Emmott, Robert-Jan Bartunek and James Dalgleish; Editing by Tom Heneghan)